xsigmu06/Digital-electronics-2/Labs/02-leds/README.md

 |   | 5 | Yes (Arduino pin ~5) |
 |   | 6 | Yes (Arduino pin 6) |
 |   | 7 | Yes (Arduino pin ~7) |

-Use breadboard (or SimulIDE real time electronic circuit simulator), connect resistor and second LED to Arduino output pin in active-low way. **Let the second LED is connected to port C.**